carlosavila7/obsidian-vault-forms/README.md

     - [X] When implement this on the form field modal, add expression to set as not required if it has hide expression
  - [X] Slider field
  - [ ] Test expresson while creating/updating a form field
+ - [ ] While reading a path, if the the path resolves to a folder, the output must be an array of the file names inside of it.
+Currently it does not work if the path is not referencing a note
+    - this could be use to create links between notes.
+Relational data

 ### bugs
 - [X] Update one field updates all fields